 A lot is lost in translation when a real life demonstration is abstracted into a flat representation viewed on a 2D screen.
 With video instruction, the learner is a passive observer – disengaged and easily distracted.
 Additionally, the cognitive load required to to reconstruct and integrate a mental model of the demonstration they’re observing can be overwhelming.

 This can be effective for learning software or otherwise abstract concepts that can be conveyed in two dimensions.
 However, for skills requiring hands-on demonstration or 3D representation, the efficacy of video training is substantially reduced.

 3D Spatial Learning

-With a 3D spatial recording captured in Acadicus, everything the instructor says, and everything they interact with is captured into an immersive recording.
+With a 3D spatial recording captured in Acadicus, everything the instructor says, as well as everything they interact with, is captured into an immersive recording.
 This can be done without any technical assistance or writing any code, and using off-the-shelf Oculus Rift VR hardware.

-Students can then enter Acadicus and play this 3D spatial recording created by the instructor.
-They’re able to follow along, and are engaged as an active participant that is able to interact with objects in the scene, and feel as if they’re together with the instructor in an immersive 3D demonstration.
+Students can then enter Acadicus and play this 3D spatial recording that their instructor created.
+They’re able to follow along, and feel as if they’re together with the instructor in an immersive 3D demonstration.
+This form of learning engages the student as an active participant, able to interact with objects in the scene.
 They can replay and rehearse as much as needed.
-They can even align their own movements with those of the instructor for a deeply immersive learning experience.
+The students can even align their own movements with those of the instructor for a deeply immersive learning experience.